OH Online Sports Betting Apps & Promo Codes

-This property has a racetrack on site.
+Another JACK Entertainment property, except this one has a racetrack on site.
 Even though there are no table games at Jack Thistledown Racino, there is a vast array of slot machines available at this property as well as food and drinks.
-One unique thing about Jack Entertainment, is that you can be on sports with fake money by using betJACK.
-This serves as a useful tool that bettors can use to hone their sports betting skills before the launch of sports betting in Ohio.
 Sportsbook: TBD

 Hollywood Casino Columbus

 Hollywood Casino in Columbus is one of the biggest casinos in Ohio.
-They offer a plethora of table games, slots, and they even have a poker room.
-They just announced a Wahlburgers will be coming soon, adding on to their already well-established food lineup.
+It's one of the casinos under the Penn National Gaming umbrella, which sets it up for a partnership with Barstool Sportsbook.
+Hollywood Casino offers a plethora of table games, slots, and it even has a poker room.
 Projected Sportsbook: Barstool Sportsbook

 The Scioto Downs have a wide variety of slots to choose from.
-They also have various dining options as well as a Hampton Inn on property for you to stay!
+It also has various dining options as well as a Hampton Inn on property for you to stay.
+Scioto Downs is run by Eldorado Gaming, which owns Caesars Sportsbook.
 Projected Sportsbook: Caesars Sportsbook

 Belterra Park has a racetrack as well as a wide arsenal of slot machines.
 This property is owned by Boyd, and has various eating options for patrons.
-Sportsbook: TBD
+Sportsbook: FanDuel

-The Hard Rock Casino has plenty of table games, slots, and dining options for everybody!
-They also feature many concerts and performances throughout the week, make sure to keep an eye out for your favorite band!
+The Hard Rock Casino has plenty of table games, slots, and dining options.
+It also host concerts and performances throughout the week.
 This property was formerly JACK Casino Cincinnati.
 Sportsbook: TBD

 Hollywood Casino Toledo